chicklets921/MMM-SooLocks/README.md

 ## Known issues and limitations

--   No error handing for now but that will be added soon
+-   Little to no error handing for now but that will be added soon
--   Need to add 'Last Updated' timestamp to make sure data is fresh